Couchers-org/couchers/app/web/markdown/handbook.md

 1. Click on the menu button in the upper-right corner.
 2. Click "account settings".
-3. Scroll down to "Delete account"
+3. Scroll down to "Delete account".
 4. Enter your username in the "Username confirmation" box to confirm you are okay with permanently deleting your account.
 Please note that we cannot restore an account that has been deleted.
 5. Enter the reason you want to delete your account.
 We are always trying to improve Couchers.org and we appreciate any feedback!
 6. Click on the "Submit" button.